4tires/What-To-Watch-This-Week/README.md

 ## Backlog

-- Add 1st leg result again
-- Replace preliminary rounds "Semi-Finals" and similar for "Play-Offs"
+- Replace preliminary rounds "Semi-Finals" and similar for "Play-Offs" or "Qualification"
 - Remove supercup round "Final"
 - Create a solution for the unable to find sprite for team X (sometimes last 5 matches are friendlies which are included in the "World" region)